 Consider Chimney Caps and Chase Covers

-- Is a great place for critters to make a home.
-It’s perfect for nesting birds and small animals.
+- A great place for critters to make a home.
+Perfect for nesting birds and small animals.

-- Allows water into the chimney system from rain and snow.
-That can lead to moisture issues, which lead to damage and potentially expensive repairs.
+- Allows water from rain and snow into the chimney system that can lead to moisture, causing damage and potentially expensive repairs.

-- Can cause a fire hazard if burning embers and sparks escape through the open chimney.
+- Burning embers and sparks escaping through an open chimney can be a fire hazard.
 These embers can easily land in dry leaves on your roof or in your yard.

 Why Consider Replacing the Chimney’s Chase Cover

 Most prefabricated fireplaces that are installed end up with a galvanized chase cover that rusts out over time.
-If not caught in time, you will see a staining that runs down from the top of the chimney.
+If not caught, you will begin to see a stain that runs down from the top of the chimney.
 By the time this happens, you most likely have water in the chimney system and possibly rust throughout.
-Replacing the chase cover with a stainless steel one that has a lifetime warranty will extend the life of a prefab fireplace’s chimney system.
+We recommend replacing the chase cover with a stainless steel cover that has a lifetime warranty to extend the life of a prefabricated fireplace’s chimney system.